joarleymoraes/joarleymoraes.github.io/about.md

 ### SUMMARY

 Hello!
 My name is Joarley Moraes and I live in Brazil.
-During the day, I work as full time Backend Developer for several clients, across different and interesting projects.
-On my free time, I work on my side projects, play soccer, drink coffee (and beer), watch the [Palmeiras](http://www.palmeiras.com.br/home/), and hang with my friends and family :heart_eyes: .
-I'm also father of Victor and Sofia.
+During the day, I work as full time Backend Developer, across different and interesting projects.
+On my free time, I work on my side projects, play soccer, drink coffee (and beer), watch the [Palmeiras](http://www.palmeiras.com.br/home/), and hang with my friends and family.
 Graduated college ([UFPa/Brazil](https://portal.ufpa.br/)) with a degree in Computer Engineering, part of which took place in [LTU/Sweden](https://www.ltu.se/?l=en)

-I architect and implement backend systems for the web.
-I'm an expert on **Python**, **serverless** and **AWS** technologies.
+I design and implement backend systems for the web.
+I'm an expert on **Python**, **serverless**, **microservices** and **AWS**.
 I'm fascinated by simple solutions.
 I enjoy building software products that users want.
 Forgive me, but I will always want to know the **`Why`**.

 ### OPEN SOURCE PROJECTS